We may receive compensation when you click on links to products from our partners.

 Knowing exactly what role you are hoping to achieve is essential.
 Reading up on the industry can be helpful.
 Another way to find out more is by liaising with those currently in the role.
 The opportunity to shadow someone might be a way of seeing exactly what it entails as well as possibly getting your foot in the door.
 Doing voluntary work is helpful too.

 Bagging yourself a top job is not something that can be done half-heartedly.
 Focus is a must.
 Try to set aside a specific amount of time every week or even every day to allow yourself the best chance.
 Looking for the job you’d like to apply for can be a lengthy process not to mention the time it takes to perfect your application.
-Ensuring that you are dedicated to the task in hand is vital, so spend your time wisely and do yourself proud.
+Ensuring that you are dedicated to the task at hand is vital, so spend your time wisely and do yourself proud.

 “According to an article on careerbuilder.com, Your social media posts might win over or make you lose friends, but according to a recent CareerBuilder survey, they could also have a big impact on prospective employers.
 Seventy percent of employers use social networking sites to research job candidates (on par with last year), while seven percent plan to start.
 And that review matters: Of those that do social research, 57 percent have found content that caused them not to hire candidates”.